petkaantonov/bluebird/API.md

 Create a promise that follows this promise, but is bound to the given `thisArg` value.
 A bound promise will call its handlers with the bound value set to `this`.
 Additionally promises derived from a bound promise will also be bound promises with the same `thisArg` binding as the original promise.

+If `thisArg` is a promise or thenable, its resolution will be awaited for and the bound value will be the promise's fulfillment value.
+If `thisArg` rejects then the returned promise is rejected with the `thisArg's` rejection reason.
+Note that this means you cannot use `this` without checking inside catch handlers for promises that bind to promise because in case of rejection of `thisArg`, `this` will be `undefined`.

 <hr>

 Without arrow functions that provide lexical `this`, the correspondence between async and sync code breaks down when writing object-oriented code. `.bind()` alleviates this.